 Masculine Female, Masculinization

 Androgyny is a personality which holds a balance of feminine and masculine characteristics.
 An androgynous person would be comfortable displaying both characteristics and able to move back and forth between the two.
-Some feminists have advocated gender androgyny as a source of liberation from polarized cultural ideas of masculine and feminine.
+Feminism writers believe gender androgyny as a source of liberation from polarized cultural ideas of masculine and feminine.

 Psychological Androgyny -